LaurinTim/OrionML/README.md

 ## Next Steps

 I am currently working on implementing the use of buffers in neural networks, so as to decrease the runtime.
-Also, I plan to soon implement the use of regularizers for neural networks.
+Also, I plan to soon implement the use of regularizers and variable learning rates for neural networks.